ShahanaFarooqui/lightning/doc/lightning-listconfigs.7.md

 DESCRIPTION
 -----------

-*config* (optional) is a configuration option name to restrict return.

 The **listconfigs** RPC command to list all configuration options, or with *config* only one.

 The returned values reflect the current configuration, including